plone/training/mastering-plone/dexterity_2.rst

     The new indexes are still empty.
     We'll have to reindex them.
     To do so by hand go to http://localhost:8080/Plone/portal_catalog/manage_catalogIndexes, select the new indexes and click :guilabel:`Reindex`.
-    We could also rebuild the whole catalog by going to the :guilabel:`advanced`-tab and clicking :guilabel:`Clear and Rebuild`.
+    We could also rebuild the whole catalog by going to the :guilabel:`Advanced` tab and clicking :guilabel:`Clear and Rebuild`.
     For large sites that can take a long time.

     We could also write an upgrade step to enable the catalog indexes and reindex all talks: